vvscode/docs/docs/voice/voice-for-android/voice-android-video-calling.md

 ---
 ## Setting up a video call

-Just like audio calls, video calls are placed through the `CallClient` and events are received using the `CallClientListener`.
+Just like audio calls, video calls are placed through the [CallClient` and events are received using the `CallClientListener`.
 The call client is owned by the SinchClient and accessed using `sinchClient.getCallClient()`.
 Calling is not enabled by default.
-For a more general introduction to calling with the SinchClient, see `here <androidcalling>`.
+For a more general introduction to calling with the SinchClient, see `here](doc:androidcalling).

 ## Showing the video streams